johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

   factor that must be applied to 320x200 VGA games so they display correctly on square pixel aspect ratio LCD monitors.
-(Of course, the deeper and true explanation lies in the workings of the NTSC broadcast standard and would require some  knowledge of analog electronics; however, for our purposes here this purely aspect ratio based derivation is sufficient.)
+(Of course, the deeper and true explanation lies in the workings of the NTSC broadcast standard and would require some  knowledge of analog electronics...
+However, for our purposes here this purely aspect ratio based derivation is sufficient.)